Being at the very heart of France is just perfect: like a point of equilibrium, harmony, and well-being!

-In the north of the Auvergne region, less than three hours from Paris, the Allier begins at the foothills of the Massif Central and is a land irrigated by the waters of the river of the same name, wild in winter, idle in summer, and source of this rich natural heritage.
+In the north of the Auvergne region, less than three hours from Paris, the Allier begins at the foothills of the Massif Central.

 A huge network of footpaths and trails for cyclists and horse riders allow visitors to explore this territory and discover its subtle charm.
 And youngsters too are spoilt for choice: instructive and fun amusement and animal parks such as PAL, Rhinopolis, Wolframines, Préhistorama and a wide range of other leisure activities await them.